drewgenai/midterm_poc/READMEresponses.md

 While the current system is **not agentic**, we may explore **agent-based reasoning** in future versions to dynamically adjust retrieval and processing strategies based on protocol complexity.
 At this time all the information we need is in the provided local documents.

+### Agentic reasoning POC
+There is a separate poc in the app_working_on_agentic.py file.
+That utilizes the agentic approach.
+It has an agent executor that utilizes agentic reasoning in this application by leveraging OpenAI's function calling to dynamically choose and execute the most appropriate tool based on the user's input.
+The agent is guided by a predefined system prompt that outlines when to use each tool, allowing it to interpret the user's intent and invoke either the document_query_tool for retrieving document content or the document_comparison_tool for comparing documents.
+This process enables the AI to act autonomously, selecting and executing the correct function without needing explicit conditional logic.

 ## Task 4: Building a Quick End-to-End Prototype